geshan/geshan.github.com/posts/2021-07-29-rabbitmq-docker-nodejs.md

 - NodeJs
 - RabbitMQ
 cover: "/images/rabbitmq-docker-nodejs/01rabbitmq-docker-nodejs.jpg"
-pagetitle: "How to use RabbitMQ and Node.js with Docker and Docker-compose"
+pagetitle: How to use RabbitMQ and Node.js with Docker and Docker-compose
 description: Learn how to use RabbitMQ with Node.js publisher and consumer, set up easily with Docker and Docker-compose step-by-step for better productivity.
 keywords: rabbitmq docker, rabbitmq node.js, rabbitmq node, rabbitmq nodejs

 ---
 Using RabbitMQ with Node.js to offload the things to process in the background is very useful.
 Adding Docker and docker-compose in that mix for local development makes setting up RabbitMQ and node.js a breeze.
 In this post, we will explore how to set up RabbitMQ and Node.js with docker and docker-compose using a dummy send email example, let's get rolling!